xmy314/Mech325-Deus-Ex-Machina/readme.md

 Install Local Python Environment.
 Install necessary python Packages with `pip install -r requirements.txt`.

+run `git update-index --skip-worktree main.py` and `git update-index --skip-worktree latex_output/solution.tex`.
+So the specific question being solved is not tracked in the repo.

 ## TO SOLVE A PROBLEM WITH THIS REPO.

 1. Go to examples folder, copy content of the respective file into main.py.